ndipatri/RoboGaggia/README.md

 The columns for the posted data are:

-'telemetryVersion, state, measuredWeight, targetWeight, measuredPressure, targetPressure, dutyCycleOfWaterPump'
+'state, measuredWeight, measuredPressure, dutyCycle, flowRate, tempC'

 The 'preInfusion' state indicates the beginning of a new brew cycle.
-The target pressure is 1 bar during preInfusion and it lasts for 5 seconds.
+The target pressure is 1 bar during preInfusion and it lasts until 2 grams has been extracted.
 This is to saturate the puck so it accepts higher pressures better without tunneling.

 The 'brewing' state indicates active brewing.
 A new telemetry value is posted every 500ms.

+You can visit my [RoboGaggiaAndroid](https://github.com/ndipatri/RoboGaggiaAndroid) GitHub repository to download an Android app that presents this realtime Telemetry as your shot is being extracted!